Privacy Policy

 11. Supervisory Authority

-If you believe that our processing of your personal data infringes the GDPR or applicable data protection laws, you have the right to lodge a complaint with the competent supervisory authority.
-The lead supervisory authority for NuoVolta is:
+If you believe our processing infringes data protection law, you may lodge a complaint with the competent supervisory authority.
+The lead authority for NuoVolta is:

 Commission for Personal Data Protection (CPDP)